Its-Just-Nans/sms2call/README.md

 # sms2call

-Make a call when receiving a defined SMS
+Call a configured number when an SMS with specific content is received

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"